Clique number of tournaments: Classes of tournaments defined by forbidding a single tournament

 Similarly, we say that a tournament $H$ is a \emph{gentleman} if there exists a number $c_H$ such that every $H$-free tournament has clique number at most $c_H$.
 Since $\diomega(T)\leq \dic(T)$ for any tournament $T$, heroes are gentlemen.
 We prove that the converse is also true.

 In \cite{NSS23}, Nguyen, Scott and Seymour introduce a class of tournaments called \emph{crossing tournaments} (it is the class $\mathcal T[\mc C]$ where $\mc C$ is the class of circle graphs).
-They prove that crossing tournaments are $S_3$-free and prove a result (see 12.4 in~\cite{NSS23}) that can be translated in our language by saying that they have arbitrarily large clique number.
+They prove that crossing tournaments are $S_3$-free (see Definition~\ref{def:Sn} for the definition of $S_3$) and that they can have arbitrarily large clique number (see respectively 6.2 and 6.4 in~\cite{NSS23}).
 It is a key ingredient in the proof of the following theorem.